 Having worked in the field of serious injury for a number of years, I understand the impact that accidents and assaults have on my clients and their families.
 In each case, I work hard to gather all relevant evidence to ensure that I can show the full extent of my clients' injuries.
 I work with experienced barristers and instruct well-respected medical witnesses to prepare expert reports.
 I work with forensic accountants and others to value other complex financial losses.
 I aim to maximise my clients' damages, while supporting them through the litigation process.

 Many of my clients are injured in road traffic accidents, as drivers, passengers, cyclists and pedestrians.
 In some cases the driver causing injury is not identified or insured and I assist my clients with claims to the Motor Insurer's Bureau.
+I gather as much police, video, witness and other documentary evidence as possible to establish liability on the part of the defendant driver, and this includes instructing accident reconstruction experts when needed.

-I also act for those injured at work or premises outside the home, including those who have sustained serious injury as a result of negligent exposure to the bacteria E.coli O157.
-I represent victims of serious assault, including sexual assault and acts of terrorism, and make applications on their behalf to the Criminal Injuries Compensation Authority.
+I represent seriously injured victims of violent assault and acts of terrorism.
+I make applications on their behalf to the Criminal Injuries Compensation Authority.
 I have claimed compensation for UK victims of overseas terrorism, both from overseas governments and from the UK Victims of Terrorism Overseas Compensation Scheme.

 My clients have said:

 'Thank you so much from the bottom of my heart to you and the team at FieldFisher, but mostly to you for taking me through something I wish I never have to go through ever again...As I said in person to you the other day and I can repeat it anyone, I feel very, very lucky to have had you to look after me. ...
 Thank you so much, no words can express my gratitude'